virgo47/javasimon/readme.txt

   * Compiled Simon jars depend on:
     * JDK 1.5 or higher;
     * StAX API (`stax-api-1.0.1.jar` and `sjsxp.jar`) - this is NOT needed with JDK 1.6 and higher;
+    * StAX API (`stax-api-1.0.1.jar` and `sjsxp.jar`) - this is NOT needed with JDK 1.6 and higher;
-    * Java Simon JMX jar needs JDK 1.6 or higher (and is also compiled with JDK 1.6);
+    * Java Simon JMX jar is compiled with and needs JDK 1.6 or higher (depends on JMX 1.4 that is not in JDK 1.5);
     * Java Simon Spring jar depends on `aopalliance.jar`, `commons-logging-1.1.1.jar`, `spring-aop.jar` and `spring-core.jar` - it is expected that these dependencies will be at least partially satisfied in a typical Spring environment.
   * Use "ant" to build the Simon:
-    * You need both JDK 1.5 and JDK 1.6 to build Java Simon properly, set paths to both JDKs in the `build.properties` (like `JAVA_HOME` variable);
+    * You need both JDK 1.5 and JDK 1.6 to build Java Simon properly, set paths to both JDKs in the `build.properties` (the same way like `JAVA_HOME` variable);
+    * ant uses included `lib` directory;
     * newly built jars are placed into `build` directory;
     * new ZIP archive is placed into the main project directory.
-  * Some examples requires other libraries (h2, JAMon, ...).
-If you checkout the project, you have to download them and put them to classpath by yourself.
-If you download our ZIP, they are included.
+  * For Maven build, you have to set the same properties like for ant.
+Included libs are not utilized, standard Maven 2 dependency mechanism is used.
+  * Few examples are not built by default (in package `other`).
+You may need other other libraries (JAMon) to compile and run them.

 == Usage ==